SUSE-Enceladus/img-proof/docs/source/examples.rst

 If you have a running instance that has an accessible IP address you can run img-proof tests without the use of a cloud provider framework.
 This means the instance must have an SSH key pair setup.
 Without cloud framework credentials the instance cannot be terminated after tests and must be running.
+There is also no way to do a framework reboot test.

 Instead of providing the image `--image-id` or instance `--running-instance-id` you are required to provide an IP address